-We lease facilities under noncancelable operating leases, which are used for district office and warehouse operations.
+We also lease facilities under noncancelable operating leases, which are used for district office and warehouse operations.
 These leases extend for varying periods of time up to five years and, in some cases, contain renewal options.
-Minimum rental commitments under noncancelable operating leases, as of December 31, 2015, were as follows:
+Minimum rental commitments under all capital and noncancelable operating leases, as of December 31, 2016, were as follows: